What is a Biochemical Engineer?

-A biochemical engineer is responsible for the development of new chemical products that can be used by a multitude of companies and individuals.
-They are responsible for the research, development, documentation, and production of products derived from a combination of organic and lab-made materials that can benefits people and society at large.
-These individuals are responsible for the research and development of organic and lab-made products that can benefit society at large.
+A biochemical engineer is someone who is responsible for the development of new chemical products that can be used by a multitude of companies and individuals.
+Their job includes researching, developing, documenting, and producing products that are derived from a combination of organic and lab-made materials that can benefit people and society at large.

 These products stretch across every aspect of society.
-Items created can be agricultural chemicals, used to treat and develop foods for public consumption.
+Items created can be agricultural chemicals used to treat and develop foods for public consumption.
 They can be petroleum-based products, such as oils, plastics, paints, or other resins.
 They can be fibrous products, such as papers or textiles.
-They can be cleaning products, either detergents and soaps or perfumes and cosmetics.
-Indeed, most of the products that people come into contact with on an everyday basis are developed via biochemical engineering processes.
+They can be cleaning products such as detergents and soaps, or perfumes and cosmetics.
+Indeed, most of the products that people come into contact with on an everyday basis are developed through the biochemical engineering process.

 What does a Biochemical Engineer do?

 Lastly, they must be responsible for documenting their work and their results.
-Engineers must make sure that the results of and research and experiments and collaborations are properly captured and documented.
+Biochemical engineers must make sure that the results of any research and experiments and collaborations are properly captured and documented.
 Continued experiments help to determine what does and does not work with various materials, and reviewing past results can enable engineers to determine new methods to attempt in the future.
 Ideally, they will keep databases that house report data from past experiments.

 What is the workplace of a Biochemical Engineer like?